-At some point, you’ve probably been told you need a budget.
-It’s not bad advice—in fact, I think it’s really good advice—but for a lot of people, statements like this just aren’t helpful.
+You’ve probably been told you need a budget.
+Maybe more than once.
+It’s not bad advice—in fact, I think it’s really good advice.
+But for a lot of people, statements like this just aren’t helpful.

 They’ve tried budgeting in the past and couldn’t make it work, so they’ve concluded budgets aren’t for them.